 However, securing fair interest rates while evolving and innovating is a challenge.
 At Lendico, the amount of workloads and resources managed has affected operations by:

-After analyzing the market, Lendico got to know Azion's Edge Computing Platform, relying on Azion’s:
+After analyzing the market, Lendico got to know Azion’s Edge Platform, relying on Azion’s:

-- High processing capacity, which is up to 30x faster than cloud solutions²;
+- high processing capacity, which is up to 30x faster than cloud solutions;

-- Wide coverage in Brazil, with more than 30 points of presence across the country; and
+- wide coverage in Brazil, with more than 30 edge locations across the country; and

 With the Azion Platform, Lendico now has essential resources to improve the performance and security of its application, even in hostile network structures, one of the main challenges for its growth in Brazil.

-Drastically reducing latency is one of the main reasons organizations move to the edge³.
+Drastically reducing latency is one of the main reasons organizations move to the edge.
 Lendico was no different.
 The company adopted several native edge solutions from Azion, such as:

 - Edge Functions: allows the Lendico team of developers to run eventless serverless applications on the edge closest to each user;